juraijvu/mohd_furniture/replit.md

 - Database schema updated: New tables for `segmentationMasks` and `colorApplications`
 - User-friendly workflow: Upload → Click any part → Color is automatically applied
 - No Photoshop skills required - perfect for non-technical users
-- High accuracy AI detection ideal for precise furniture part segmentation
+- Fast and accurate AI detection ideal for furniture part segmentation (~2-3 seconds per click)

 ## User Preferences